george-hawkins/boto-experiments/README.md

 ```

 Above, you can see that the current spot price is $0.1974 per hour - under normal circumstances this is exactly 30% of the on-demand price (30% seems to be a lower bound - AWS don't seem to let the spot price fall below this).

+Note: the `Timestamp` values may be up to a day old - the prices typically don't change very often.

 So if you estimate that your render will take 16 hours using a single T4 GPU then the price will be 16 * $0.1974, i.e. $3.16.